 What You Need to Know about the Progressive Web Application Add to Homescreen or Installation Process

 Every app, native or web, goes through a relationship funnel.
 In the marketing world this is better known as a sales funnel.
-This is where the relationship goes through phases, with each step representing a close and closer bond.
+The relationship goes through phases.
+Each step representing a close and closer bond.

 There is also a healthy debate about should we call it 'add to homescreen' or 'install'?

-It is the action of responding to a prompt to add that icon to the homescreen that completes the real install process.
+It is the action of responding to the install prompt completes the real install process.

-So why is there so much fragmentation when it comes to browser and platform implementation?
+So why so much fragmentation when it comes to browser and platform implementation?